Uwancha/MP-Blog-Backend/README.md

 cd blog-backend
 npm install
 ```
-- 3.Set up your environment variables:
+- 3. Set up your environment variables:

 Create a .env file in the root directory and add the following variables:
 ```plaintext